daskeete/Project_3/README.md

 Plot showing difference between real population sums and the predicted values.
+From this graph we can see that the model tends to overpredict population values for city areas.
+For easy interpretation < 0 is an overprediction (yellow areas on the map) and > 0 is an underprediction.

 ![diffsums](diffsums.png)

 From this graph we can see that the model tends to overpredict population values for city areas.
 For easy interpretation < 0 is an overprediction (yellow areas on the map) and > 0 is an underprediction.

+Below is a 3D plot of the difference between real population sums and the predicted values.
+Anywhere you see a hole on this plot is where the model overpredicted.
+There are virtually zero mountains on this plot so the model rarely ever tended to underpredict.
 ![3d](LR_3d.PNG)